New York, Susquehanna and Western Railway: Conrail split and management buyout

-Throughout the 1990s, Norfolk Southern negotiated with Conrail to merge together, and DO and CSX both feared the merger would affect their freight operations.
-DO made an offer to outright purchase Conrail's Southern Tier Line, along with their Meadville Line between Hornell and Youngstown, Ohio, but it was swiftly rejected.
+Throughout the 1990s, Norfolk Southern negotiated merging with Conrail, with DO and CSX both fearing the merger would affect their freight operations.
+DO made an offer to outright purchase Conrail's Southern Tier Line, along with their Meadville Line between Hornell and Youngstown, Ohio, but was swiftly rejected.
 DO and CSX then secretly financed a regional development authority's purchase of the Meadville Line, to prevent Conrail from ripping it up.

 The NS-Conrail merger subsequently fell through, but in October 1996, CSX unexpectedly announced their plans to merge with Conrail.
 Following some subsequent disputes by NS, it was announced in April 1997 that the Surface Transportation Board (STB) would authorize Conrail to be split between NS and CSX.
 Since NS and CSX would both receive direct routes into the New York City area, the NYS&W would lose all of their intermodal operations, which by that time, provided 70% of the railway's annual income.
 Walter Rich quickly mulled his options to satisfy his fellow DO stockholders.

 One option was to carry out their proposed "Northeast Network" alliance with the Canadian National Railway (CN), where the NYS&W would have provided a New York City connection for CN, and the two railways would have jointly purchased Conrail's Montreal Line, while the NYS&W would have either purchased Conrail's Southern Tier Line or extended their trackage rights to a Conrail-CN interchange at Buffalo.
-DO's stockholders were looking into selling their DO shares to secure the corporation's future, and they contacted fourteen parties for a buyout, but only NS and CSX expressed interest.
-In June 1997, Walter Rich, along with DO Vice-President C. David Soule, negotiated with CSX chairman and CEO John Snow and NS executive David R. Goode to arrange a transaction between their three companies.
+DO's stockholders were looking into selling their DO shares to secure the corporation's future, and they contacted fourteen parties for a buyout.
+Only NS and CSX expressed interest.
+In June 1997, Walter Rich, along with DO Vice-President C. David Soule, negotiated with both railroads.
+Rich, CSX chairman and CEO John Snow, and NS executive David R. Goode arranged a transaction between their three companies.

 On August 17, a new privately held holding company, DO Acquisition LLC, completed their $55 million purchase of Delaware Otsego via a stock tender offer of $22 per share.
-The purchase brought the NYS&W under control of DO Acquisition LLC, with Walter Rich obtaining 80% of DO's shares, while Norfolk Southern and CSX each received 10%, along with the right of first refusal to purchase the Susquehanna, if Rich chose to sell it.
+The purchase brought the NYS&W under control of DO Acquisition LLC, with Walter Rich obtaining 16% of DO's shares, while Norfolk Southern and CSX collectively received 84%, along with the right of first refusal to purchase the Susquehanna, if Rich chose to sell it.

 The transaction was completed on October 3, and the NYS&W's Northeast Network alliance plan with CN was quickly dropped.
-In 1999, the Conrail split between NS and CSX was finalized, and they began to operate intermodal trains out of New Jersey, on their own.
+In 1999, the Conrail split between NS and CSX was finalized, and they began to operate intermodal trains out of New Jersey on their own.
 The NYS&W's final intermodal train operated on February 3, 2001, after their intermodal contracts expired.